dombrock-archive/receiver_zero/README.md

 Control your computer remotely using Python3 (Python 3.5.4).
 Useful for building remote apps and remote automation software.
 Can interface with any software, language or system that supports sockets.

 *This software is auto authenticating, meaning the first time a new IP attempts a connection you will need physical access to the host machine to approve the IP for future connections.
-The whitelist is also stored an a text file for easy editing.*
+The whitelist is also stored an a text file for easy editing.
+BECAUSE OF THIS, THERE IS A POTENTIAL SECURITY ISSUE IF YOUR NETWORK USES DYNAMIC IPs.*

 ## **GUI IS NOW AVAILABLE BUT MAY NOT BE FULLY DOCUMENTED.**